 Q: What was your reaction when LPPD first came into the healthcare system?

-Q: Was there anything in particular that that changed your mind or your team’s mind?
+Q: Was there anything in particular that changed your or your team’s mind?

-Q: Why do you think these LPPD principles that came out of automotive work in healthcare?
+Q: Why do you think these LPPD principles came from automotive work into healthcare?

 Paul: I think it’s about value.
 Lean is about creating value from a customer’s point of view.
 And in healthcare, there’s no difference.
 Patients want value in their care.
 So we work on things to improve quality and reduce costs.